The pros and cons of continuing care retirement communities

 Moving into a CCRC requires quite a bit of planning and forethought.
 Residents have to sign their contract and move in when they’re still able to live independently.
 They’re making decisions about their health care and living options that will affect them for the rest of their lives.
 Some seniors may not be comfortable with making so many big decisions at once, or they may be hesitant to enter into a contract that doesn’t offer the option to make changes down the road.

-That brings up another drawback of CCRCs: There can be substantial financial risk involved.
-According to James Sullivan, a certified public accountant with Core Capital Solutions in Naperville, Illinois, if a community isn’t financially viable, residents run the risk of losing their entire investment should it go bankrupt.
-When researching CCRCs, it’s important to find out if the organization is for-profit or not-for-profit, as that can have an impact on the stability of the organization.
+That said, when researching CCRCs, it’s important to find out if the organization is for-profit or not-for-profit, as that can have an impact on the stability of the organization.
 For example, if the community operates on a for-profit structure, there is always the possibility of a sale, which could void or change resident contracts.
 On the flip side of that, non-profit organizations that rely on entrance and monthly fees to operate are especially risky.
 Low occupancy rates could create a cash flow problem and drastically affect their ability to maintain day-to-day operations.
 In some cases, residents do not own their homes or apartments within a CCRC, leaving them with very little protection if the organization runs out of money or shuts its doors.

-Potential CCRC residents should thoroughly analyze their monthly expenses—especially if living on a fixed income—when considering their post-retirement living situation.
+The bottom line: Potential CCRC residents should thoroughly analyze their monthly expenses — especially if living on a fixed income — when considering their post-retirement living situation.
 Thorough research and an understanding of the benefits and potential drawbacks of CCRCs will help you make that important life decision.